jetsettingpair/photoset_gallery/README.rst

 Tumblr Integration
 ------------------

-I designed this to allow me to make curate a gallery on flickr and use it in a blog post.
+I designed this to allow me to curate a gallery on flickr and use it in a blog post.
 I wanted people to go between Tumblr and Flickr so the smaller images in the blog post link to the originals on Flickr.